 An overheated engine typically is caused by a malfunctioning thermostat in the coolant system or broken hose, however, it also could be caused by weak antifreeze or a damaged head gasket.
 Regardless of the cause you should stop driving and call Roadside Assistance to locate a dealer and get towing.
 Driving your vehicle with this extreme heat condition could significantly damage the engine.
 So turning off the engine is the best way to minimize the negative effects of an overheated engine.

 Broken Serpentine Belt

 If the serpentine belt breaks, you definitely need to call Roadside Assistance for a tow truck.
-The serpentine belt powers the alternator, power steering, water pump, air conditioner, and above all, maintains proper timing of the engine components.
+The serpentine belt powers the alternator, power steering, water pump, air conditioner, and above all, maintains the proper timing of the engine components.
 These belts are designed to last for 40-50 thousand miles, but to avoid an on-the-road breakdown you should check the belt for cracking on a regular basis and have it replaced as recommended.

 Major Disabled Vehicle Conditions

-Other causes of disable vehicle conditions range from broken axles to bent rims and vehicles that just will not start, even when jumped.
+Other causes of disabled vehicle conditions range from broken axles to bent rims and vehicles that just will not start, even when jumped.
 Such undetectable problems require repair shop analysis, and are, in most cases, unsafe to solve alongside the road.
 This type of car and truck trouble definitely requires towing the vehicle to a Ford or Lincoln dealer under the Roadside Assistance coverage of your Mopar Vehicle Protection Plan.

 Other Mechanical Disablements without Towing